 There's no one-size-fits-all way to deal with ADHD.
 Younger kids start with behavior therapy, and the doctor may prescribe medication if symptoms don't improve enough.
 Older kids will usually get both.
 ADHD symptoms, and their treatment, may change over time.

 Different kinds of therapy -- behavior, speech, sensory integration, and occupational, for example -- can help kids with autism communicate and get along better.
-Medicine can't cure autism, but it may make related symptoms like difficulty focusing or high energy easier to deal with.
+Medicine can't cure autism, but it may make related symptoms like trouble focusing or high energy easier to manage.